 Take Curve 2 above, and apply a stricter lockdown, and instead or new cases increasing at lower rate, case numbers decline once the lockdown takes effect.
 Given just how rapidly exponential growth gets out of control, it is safer to apply a stricter lockdown, so many countries see this type drop in cases once the lockdown takes effect.
 The above graph assumes sufficient lockdown remains to keep case numbers declining.

 Are we there yet?
+If lockdowns are released as soon as case number fall very low, then lockdowns may be needed again to prevent disaster.
 Note that the fall in case numbers seen in this scenario is a result of a strict lockdown, and not a result of herd immunity.
 If the lockdown is released, the outbreak would resume as show in this model with the spread rate return to the normal level for the virus when the lockdown ends.
 Any country mistaking the peak being reached under lockdown as being the same as the peak of the outbreak would see this result.

 Herd Immunity: To reach herd immunity at least around half of the entire population must be infected.
 When the curve starts, a comparison between the number infected so far an the total population is required.
 It is feasible to keep going the current level of cases running until half the population has been infected?
 If yes, the curve must be transformed into the ‘stop and go curve containment curve, covered below as per ‘curve 4’ below.

-Stop and Wait (for Cure/Vaccine/Eradication): If maintaining current case numbers until herd immunity can be achieved is not appealing, the other choice is to follow the initial graph in this section and set a low limit for containment.
-With a sufficiently low level of cases, track and track may substitute for lockdowns.
+Stop and Wait (for Cure/Vaccine/Eradication): If maintaining current case numbers until herd immunity can be achieved is not appealing, the other choice is to follow the initial graph in this section and set a low limit or even zero limit for containment.
+With a sufficiently low level of cases, track and trace may substitute for lockdowns.

 Curve 4: Stop and Go, a ‘containment’ curve